 On one level, today’s vape tanks aren’t that different from the tanks of the past.
 Every tank still has air holes, a reservoir and an atomizer coil.
 On another level, though, today’s tanks are different in every way.
 Quality control — among most product manufacturers, at least — is better than ever.
 Vape tank designs are also better than ever.
 Manufacturers have found more and more ways to coax ever more airflow out of their designs while making leaks less and less common.
 Are you trying to wring a few more months of use out of a tank that’s several years old?
-Save yourself the headache and pick up a new tank from a company like Savory Vapes.
+Save yourself the headache and pick up a new tank.

 Try a Thicker E-Liquid

 Are you using a high-output vape tank with a big coil head?
 If you’ve been vaping for a few years, you’ve probably noticed that atomizer coils have only gotten bigger as people have demanded better and better vapor production.
 Maybe you haven’t noticed, though, that the wick openings on the side of a typical vaping coil have gotten bigger as well.
 That’s because e-liquid preferences have changed over the years.
 In the past, most e-liquids had VG/PG ratios that strongly favored the thinner PG.
 Today, though, more people than ever prefer thicker high-VG e-liquids for their bigger vapor clouds and fuller mouth feel.
 Vaping product manufacturers design their tanks to satisfy mainstream tastes — and that means a typical modern vaping tank will not work well with a high-PG e-liquid.